Working, please wait...

 Oh, Clint, you so sassy.
 In this episode, Ursa chats about some aspects of Hawkeye's character in The Avengers, and then gets overexcited by the Hawkeye Initiative, and its sterling efforts in highlighting the ridiculousness of female poses in comics.
 Good job there, Agent Barton!

 He's our awesome everyman who fights alongside the Avengers in a snappy suit.
-Today, Ursa takes on that most mild-mannered of badasses, Agent Phil Coulson, and discusses why Clark Gregg made Movieverse Coulson too adorable to live, along with sacrificial lambs, and death, destroyer of worlds.4 reasons Marvel should give up on Ant-Man
+Today, Ursa takes on that most mild-mannered of badasses, Agent Phil Coulson, and discusses why Clark Gregg made Movieverse Coulson too adorable to live, along with sacrificial lambs, and death, destroyer of worlds.10 characters who should show up on CW’s The Flash

 Scroll down to comment on this video!